-Lili Reinhart Calls Out Media Who Refer to Her as ‘Cole Sprouse’s Girlfriend’
+Lili Reinhart Calls Out Media for Referring to Her as ‘Cole Sprouse’s Girlfriend’

 MORE: How ‘Riverdale’ Helped Madelaine Petsch Overcome Her Own Bullies

-The Riverdale, who has a collection 14 million followers on Instagram and Twitter, also called out called out haters who attack for no other reason than to bring her down.
+The Riverdale, who has a collection 14 million followers on Instagram and Twitter, also called out haters who attack for no other reason than to bring her down.
 “If you hate me so much, don’t fucking talk about me,” Reinhart said.
 “I don’t have any sympathy for people who go online and attack people for no other reason than to get attention, or to start an army of hate against a celebrity.
 You need to find something better to do with your time.”

 MORE: How to Indulge in Downtime, Pimple-Popping and Other Secrets of Lili Reinhart’s Self-Care Routine